Azure/azure-sdk-for-cpp/README.md

 #### Key Core concepts

-Understanding the key concepts from the `Azure Core` library, which is leveraged by all client libraries will also be helpful in getting started, regardless of which Azure service you want to use.
+Understanding the key concepts from the `Azure Core` library, which is leveraged by all client libraries is helpful in getting started, regardless of which Azure service you want to use.

 The main shared concepts of `Azure Core` include: